-In 1873 Tchaikovsky dedicated his Six Pieces on a Single Theme, Op.
-21 for piano to his former tutor, and also supplied two pieces for the celebrations of Anton Rubinstein's fifiteth year as an artist in 1889: the chorus A Greeting to Anton Rubinstein and the piano Impromptu in A-flat major.
+In 1873, Tchaikovsky dedicated his Six Pieces on a Single Theme, Op.
+21 for piano to his former tutor, and also supplied two pieces for the celebrations of Anton Rubinstein's fiftieth year as an artist in 1889: the chorus A Greeting to Anton Rubinstein and the piano Impromptu in A-flat major.

 Tchaikovsky's Arrangements of Works by Rubinstein

 - Ivan the Terrible, TH 177 (1869) — arrangement for piano 4 hands of Rubinstein's characteristic musical picture for orchestra, Op.
 79 (1869)

 - Don Quixote, TH 180 (1871) — arrangement for piano 4 hands of Rubinstein's comic musical picture, Op.
 87 (1870).

 Tchaikovsky's Translations of Works by Rubinstein